 - Petroleum releases 1.9 pounds

 Appliances can also influence one’s carbon footprint, especially older appliances.
-Refrigerators are one of the largest users of household appliances energy.
+Refrigerators are one of the most significant users of household appliances’ energy.

-Many people don’t realize that even though you are not using an electronic device, so long as it is plugged in, it is drawing electricity.
+Many people don’t realize that even though you are not using an electronic device, it draws electricity as long as it is plugged in.

 Energy consumed by devices in standby mode accounts for 5-10% of residential energy use, adding up to $100 per year for the average American household.

 - Switch to renewable energy (e.g., solar, wind)